Menu

 How do Vietnamese prepare for Tet?

-The Kitchen God, Earth God, and Goddess of Shopping ascend to Heaven to report on the family’s past year to the Jade Emperor and seek blessings of luck, health, and prosperity for the year ahead.
+On this day, the Kitchen Gods are believed to ascend to Heaven to report on the household’s activities over the past year to the Jade Emperor, while praying for luck, health, and prosperity in the year ahead.

 tet holiday